Menu

 A serving of chicken Kiev cut in half to show the buttery filling.

-What’s the Difference Between Chicken Cordon Bleu and Chicken Kiev?
+Chicken Cordon Bleu vs Chicken Kiev?

 The Ingredients You’ll Need

 If you want to make homemade chicken Kiev, you will need ingredients for the breaded chicken, and for the buttery filling.
-Let’s take a closer look at both of those components:

 • Butter: Set the butter out ahead of time, to soften up a bit.